BernardG/AspInfoMvc/README.txt

 as I am far from being an Asp/Mvc guru!
 I would love to make this into a DLL and a simple function to call, just like with PhpInfo(), instead of a whole (tiny) MVC project.

-BTW, this has been tested with ASP.NET MVC 4.0, both on Windows 8 and Ubuntu Server 12.04, with XSP and Aapche.
+BTW, this has been tested with ASP.NET MVC 4.0, both on Windows 8 and Ubuntu Server 12.04, with XSP and Apache.